eo-tools/eozilla/docs/cuiman/configuration.md

 1. Default settings hard-coded into the `cuiman.api.ClientConfig` class.
 2. Settings loaded from a given or the default configuration file passed as `config_path`.
+3. Credentials stored in the operating-system keyring for that configuration file and API URL.
-3. Settings loaded from environment variables prefixed with `EOZILLA_`.
+4. Settings loaded from environment variables prefixed with `EOZILLA_`.
-4. Settings from another configuration object of type `cuiman.api.ClientConfig` passes as `config`.
+5. Settings from another configuration object of type `cuiman.api.ClientConfig` passed as `config`.
-5. Settings from keyword arguments passed directly to the client passed as `config_kwargs`.
+6. Settings from keyword arguments passed directly to the client as `config_kwargs`.

 This list is implemented in the class method `create()` of the `cuiman.api.ClientConfig` class.